Frequently Asked Questions

 Honors students are eligible to be considered for early priority registration approval if they take Honors courses on a regular basis and attend an honors advising workshop every semester by the posted deadline.
 Students must also maintain a 3.25 GPA and be on track to complete one of the Honors College's minors requirements.
 Early Priority Registration means you may register before everyone else, including seniors.

-There are few upper-division Honors courses in my major.
+There aren't any Honors courses in my major.
 What do I do?

-If there are no upper-division courses in your major, then Honors credit may be earned by creating an Honors Contract with the professor teaching a regular course.
+If you run out of honors options within General Education/True Blue Core requirements or your major/minor requirements, then Honors credit may be earned by creating an Honors Contract with the professor teaching a regular course.
 Such an agreement must include a specific, measurable component that other students in the class are not doing.
 For more information on the procedure and the application, click here.

-What is the difference between graduating from the Honors College and receiving Latin Honors?
+What does graduating with Honors mean, including the difference between graduating from the Honors College and receiving Latin Honors?

 Does MTSU offer housing for Honors students?

-Yes, but space is limited in the Honors Living and Learning Community in Lyon Complex.
+Yes, but space is limited in the Honors Living and Learning Community in Lyon Hall.
 Contact Housing and Residential Life at (615) 898-2971 to check availability.

 Does the Honors College recommend any particular Honors Society?

 The Undergraduate Fellowships Office (UFO) is housed in the Honors College, Room 227.
-For more information on Fulbright, Goldwater, Truman, and a host of other prestigious national scholarships and fellowships, call Ms. Laura Clippard, at 615-898-5464, or visit the UFO website.
+For more information on Fulbright, Goldwater, Truman, and a host of other prestigious national scholarships and fellowships, call Ms. Laura Clippard, at 615-898-5464, or visit the Undergraduate Fellowships Office.

 What is the Buchanan Fellowship?